pip-services/pip-services-docs/content/en/python/rpc/clients/direct_client.md

 Important points

--  It is used when multiple microservices are deployed in a single container (monolyth) and communication between them can be done by direct calls rather then through the network.
+-  It is used when multiple microservices are deployed in a single container (monolyth) and communication between them can be done by direct calls rather than through the network.

 ##### Configuration parameters